 Indonesia to ratify UN-backed pact banning nuclear testing

-Tehran, May 5, IRNA — Indonesia has announced that it intends to ratify the United Nations-backed treaty banning nuclear testing, pushing the pact one step closer to fruition.
+4 May 2010 – Indonesia has announced that it intends to ratify the United Nations-backed treaty banning nuclear testing, pushing the pact one step closer to fruition.

-Indonesia’s declaration means the Comprehensive Nuclear-Test-Ban Treaty (CTBT) needs only eight more ratifications – China, Egypt, the Democratic People’s Republic of Korea (DPRK), India, Iran, Israel, Pakistan and the United States – before it can enter into force, a press release issued by the UN Information Center (UNIC) here on Wednesday said.
+Indonesia’s declaration means the Comprehensive Nuclear-Test-Ban Treaty (CTBT) needs only eight more ratifications – China, Egypt, the Democratic People’s Republic of Korea (DPRK), India, Iran, Israel, Pakistan and the United States – before it can enter into force.

 Indonesia’s announcement comes against the backdrop of the five-yearly review conference of the Nuclear Non-Proliferation Treaty (NPT), with more than 100 nations gathering at UN Headquarters to discuss how to further full implementation and enhance the universality of the pact.

 At the start of the nearly month-long gathering yesterday, Secretary-General Ban Ki-moon exhorted countries to take decision action to build a safer world.

 “We have a choice: to leave a legacy of fear and inaction… or to act with vision, courage and leadership,” he told the conference.

 “We all know it is possible,” the Secretary-General said of disarmament and non-proliferation, which have been among his top priorities since taking office in 2007.

 He characterized the NPT, the cornerstone of the world’s nuclear non-proliferation regime, as one of the most important global treaties ever reached.